teuben/GBT-EDGE-HI/README.md

    dysh
 ```

-will get you in interactive session.
+will get you an interactive session.

 ## Example